The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-april-2004-show.md

 - Chuck E. Shuffle (Existing Stages)
 - Go Santa Go (Existing Stages)

-**Birthday Break**: CEC Show logo with music set to a 1 or 2 minute countdown which would then lead into the Birthday show.
+**Birthday Break**: CEC Show logo with music set to a 1 or 2-minute countdown, which would then lead to the Birthday show.

 ## Production